Usually, bacteria are the cause of cystitis.

 Computed tomography (CT)

 Sometimes, instead of ultrasonography or CT, doctors do an intravenous urogram Intravenous urography There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
 (See also Overview of the Urinary Tract.)
-X-rays are usually not helpful in evaluating... read more (IVU), an x-ray study in which a radiopaque contrast agent Radiographic Contrast Agents During imaging tests, contrast agents may be used to distinguish one tissue or structure from its surroundings or to provide greater detail.
-Contrast agents include Radiopaque contrast agents... read more is injected into a vein, then excreted into the urine by the kidneys.
+X-rays are usually not helpful in evaluating... read more (IVU), an x-ray study in which a radiopaque contrast agent Radiographic Contrast Agents Radiographic contrast agents are substances used to distinguish between internal structures in medical imaging, such as various types of x-rays and magnetic resonance imaging (MRI).
+During imaging... read more is injected into a vein, then excreted into the urine by the kidneys.
 (See also Imaging Tests of the Urinary Tract.
 Imaging Tests of the Urinary Tract There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
 (See also Overview of the Urinary Tract.)
 X-rays are usually not helpful in evaluating... read more ) The x-rays then provide images of the kidneys, ureters, and bladder.

 Voiding cystourethrography, Cystography and cystourethrography There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
 (See also Overview of the Urinary Tract.)
 X-rays are usually not helpful in evaluating... read more which involves injecting a radiopaque contrast agent into the bladder and filming its exit, is a good way for doctors to investigate the backflow (reflux) of urine from the bladder, up the ureters, particularly in children, and may also identify any narrowing (stricture) of the urethra.